Srisanjay-S/About_Me/README.md

 ---

-- 🔭 I’m currently working on **Amphisoft Technologies** as AI/ML Engineer
+- 🔭 I’m currently working at **Amphisoft Technologies** as an AI/ML Engineer

 - 🌱 I have completed **Data Science with Python at IPCS Global Education**